DeltaResero/WPCPP/README.md

 &nbsp;

+## Third-Party Libraries

+> This project includes the GMP (GNU Multiple Precision Arithmetic Library) `v6.3.0` for arbitrary-precision arithmetic.
+GMP is licensed under **LGPL v3**.
+  The precompiled static libraries and header files for GMP can be found in the `libs/` and `include/` directories, respectively.
+  For more information about GMP, visit the official website: https://gmplib.org/

 ## Disclaimer

 > This application relies on the Homebrew Channel to run.
 It is not affiliated with, endorsed by, nor sponsored by the creators of the Wii console nor the Homebrew Channel.